Email FacebookTwitterMenu burgerClose thin

 pension vs 401k

-With a 401(k), you’re in charge of setting up your plan, choosing a portion of your paycheck to contribute and determining what fund or funds to invest in from the choices your plan offers.
-Another big benefit is that some employers match your contributions up to a certain amount.
-For instance, an employer may match 50% of contributions on up to 8% of your salary.
-If your salary is $100,000, this means that you can get as much as $4,000 in free (and tax-free) money if you contribute at least $8,000 per year.
+Another significant advantage is that certain employers contribute to your account by matching a portion of your contributions up to a specified limit.
+For example, an employer may match 50% of contributions on up to 8% of your salary.
+If your salary is $100,000, this means that you can get as much as $4,000 in free money if you contribute at least $8,000 per year.
 If your employer does this, you should do whatever is necessary to meet the threshold to “max out” your employer match.
 Failing to do so would effectively mean you’re turning away free money.

 Pension vs. 401(k)